-This Compensation Discussion and Analysis provides details about the Company's compensation practices for its Named Executive Officers (as defined below in the section entitled "Executive Compensation-Summary Compensation Table").
+This Compensation Discussion and Analysis provides details about the Company's compensation practices for its Named Executive Officers (as defined below in the section entitled "Executive Compensation - Summary Compensation Table").
 The information in this section should be read together with the tables and narratives that accompany the information presented.

-The following executives are the Company's Named Executive Officers for Fiscal 2017:
+The following executives are the Company's Named Executive Officers for Fiscal 2018:

-- Mr. James R. Henderson, President and Chief Executive Officer; and - Mr. Louis J. Belardi, Executive Vice President, Chief Financial Officer and Secretary.
+- James R. Henderson, President and Chief Executive Officer; - Louis J. Belardi, Executive Vice President, Chief Financial Officer and Secretary; and - James N. Andersen, Chief Executive Officer of IWCO Direct.